 In 2016 she was the Drama Coach to Alice Foulcher during the production and filming of Australian Film, That’s Not Me which had its world premier at 2017’s Santa Barbara International Film Festival and it’s Australian premiere at the Sydney Film Festival.

-In 2018 she had a piece published in VATE’s Idiom entitled ‘Sex and Gender in the English Classroom - it’s natural’.
-She also developed and facilitated listening tours for the Abbotsford Convent’s festival ‘Open Spaces’, a tour that saw participants ‘cultivating sensory rapture in the every day’.
-In 2019, her piece ‘Intimacy in the Age of noise’ has been published in online journal HER HQ and a poem of her was recently selected for a piece in London zine Kollide.
+She has been published multiple times in the Victorian Association for the Teaching of English’s Idiom (for instance article ‘Sex and Gender in the English Classroom - it’s natural’).
+In 2019, her piece ‘Intimacy in the Age of noise’ was published in online journal HER HQ; and a poem of hers was recently selected for a piece in London zine Kollide.

 She has a Bachelor of Arts (Media and Communications) majoring in Film and Sociology (UNSW), studied at Theatre Nepean and has a Masters in Education (Melbourne University).